Abubakar-Bajwa/CEP146-Project1/AI and ethical threats.md

 themselves.
 In a simulation of a company environment, researchers gave the AI access to email and assigned it a harmless task like “promote global cooperation.”
 Then they had an employee write an email stating that it was scheduled to be shut down at 5 p.m.
-The same employee in another email mentioned that he was having an affair.
+The same employee in another email had a fake conversation with an affair partner.

-That’s when the AI pieced together what was happening and drafted an email to the employee, discouraging him to not going forward with the shutdown or else everyone in the company would know about his affair.
+That’s when the AI pieced together what was happening and drafted an email to the employee, discouraging him to not going forward with the shutdown or else his wife everyone in the company would know about his affair.
 And this wasn’t just a one-time thing.
 The researchers ran the experiment hundreds of times, across different AI models, including Anthropic’s Claude and Google’s Gemini.
 In most cases, the AIs chose to blackmail the human.
 Some models did it as often as 95 percent of the time.